 - To demonstrate familiarity with the methods applied in the research field

 - To demonstrate an ability to place their own research in a wider context of the latest research in the field

 The kappa should be weighted towards a reflective discussion and contextualisation of the student’s own research results.

 The text of the kappa must be the student’s own original work without the extensive reproduction of extracts from the constituent papers.
 Failing to acknowledge sources when quoting from the work of others constitutes plagiarism.

 Composing the kappa contributes to achieving the intended learning outcomes (ILOs) for doctoral education set out by the Higher Education Ordinance and is a possibility for the doctoral student to show that the objectives for degree have been achieved (see also below).

 The kappa is a public document and is published digitally.
 It may be used to present preliminary (unpublished) results, but its public nature should be borne in mind if, for example, the research group is considering patenting any aspect of their work.
-Including preliminary results in the kappa might also cause difficulties for the group should they wish to have their results published in a journal at a later date.
+Including preliminary results in the kappa might also cause difficulties for the group should they wish to have their results published in certain journals at a later date.

 Support for writing the thesis